Changissnz/TAGIB/README.md

 turmoils that you are able to see before your very eyes, Janice, may simply be the most benevolent of symptoms from the great turmoil and suffering going on in the underground.
-I would hate to discover on one of these days that the keyboard warrior is a willing participant, or perhaps even a leader, in these ominous cyber battles taking place that effectively push our democracy and republic into the shade of social disorder and poverty.
+I would hate to discover on one of these days that the keyboard warrior is a willing participant, perhaps even a leader, in these ominous cyber battles taking place that effectively push our democracy and republic into the shade of social disorder and poverty.
 You, being the keyboard warrior's wife, are best poised to discover the specifics of what he has been